mewler/mewbot/dev-docs/io-dev-notes/file_system-dev-notes.md

 Current we get back a tuple containing the type of change and the path to the changed resource.
 But not the modification time ...
 Cam retrieve that later ... or just not bother.

+### Bug 1 - watchfiles throws a FileNotFound error when the file does not, in fact, exist

+This is ... less than idea.
+It would be better if the watcher just waited until the file appeared.

+There seems to be no easy way to change this behavior other than digging into the compiled Rust directly.

+Additionally - monitoring a folder seems to work well - assuming the folder exists at startup.
+If the folder does not - and is created later - it breaks.
+If the folder initially exists, and then is deleted, and then is recreated, it seems to _silently_ break.

+It's probably monitoring the linode id - or equivalent - so new dir, new id.
+In keeping with this guess - deleting and recreating a file triggers the same problem.

+So - probably going to need two operational modes - one where the system polls the file every (interval) using some kind of async path check - and one where watchfiles just watches it.

+Mode determined by switching on startup and on delete events which correspond to the file path being monitored.

+It was around this point that I realised that more comprehensive testing would be required.

+### More comprehensive testing required

+Ideally, it would be best to just run an entire bot, with some custom methods for testing thrown in.
+But the input component is now gnarly enough I want to test it individually.

+Using

 NOTE FOR THE FAR FUTURE